una-auxme/paf/doc/06_perception/experiments/model_evaluation/README.md

 The same can be said for traffic lights - `v8x`, `v8l` and `v8m` saw them from a larger distance, while `v8n` and `v8s` needed more proximity.

-The YOLO-NAS family of models are similar to the best `v8` version but with higher confidence scores.
+The `YOLO-NAS` family of models are similar to the best `v8` version but with higher confidence scores.

+`RT-DETR` recognized a little more details and with higher confidence.
+But at the same time, they have more noise and see irrelevant objects (can be filtered though).

 Throughout all versions, almost no noise (random wrong/duplicate predictions ) was present, without tweaking any values - only some noise with `v8m`.